Mimosa is a traditional lunch beverage. It is also perfect for birthdays, holidays and weddings. Here is how to make the best mimosa.

 Use Fresh Squeezed Orange Juice

-Freshly squeezed orange juice tastes more fresh, lighter, a bit tart and more delicate than anything you can find in the store.
+Freshly squeezed orange juice tastes fresher, lighter, a bit tart, and more delicate than anything you can find in the store.
 You can use the “Simply” brand of orange juice too.

 What you’ll need